SS Catala

-SS Catala was a Canadian coastal passenger and cargo steamship built for service with the Union Steamship Company of British Columbia.
+SS Catala was a Canadian coastal passenger and cargo steamship built in Scotland in 1925, for service with the Union Steamship Company of British Columbia.
+In 1927 the ship became a total loss after stranding on reef, but was recovered and returned to service.
+Retired in 1958, Catala was later used as a floating hotel until wrecked on the Washington State coast in 1965.

 Nomenclature

 Catala was named after Catala Island, which is at the entrance of Esperanza Inlet on the west coast of Vancouver Island.
 Catala Island had in turn been named in honour of Catholic missionary Fr.
 Magin Catalá, who was at Santa Cruz de Nuca on Vancouver Island in 1793.